mikegcoleman/fed-summit-hol/docker-enterprise/README.md

 1. Bring the Visualizer app up in your browser.
 Make note of how the `pets` containers are scheduled across your hosts.
 They should be distributed equally across all hosts.

-2. Log in to the commandline of one of your worker nodes (be sure not to do this to the manager node).
+2. Log in to the commandline of one of your worker nodes (`node2` or `node3`) (be sure not to do this to the manager node).
 Shut the Docker engine off with the following command.

 ```
+$ ssh node2

 $ sudo service docker stop
 docker stop/waiting
 ```